scanon56/dbn-trust-relationship-management/README.md

 - Confirm firewall or socket restrictions aren’t blocking TCP on 5432.
 - Ensure the database `DB_NAME` exists; create with `createdb` above.
 - Align credentials: either create the `postgres` role with a password, or set `DB_USER`/`DB_PASSWORD` to your local role.

+-- Check invitation metadata
+SELECT
+  id,
+  my_did,
+  their_did,
+  state,
+  metadata->>'invitationType' as invitation_type,
+  metadata->>'targetDid' as target_did
+FROM connections
+WHERE state = 'invited';

+-- Check accepted connections
+SELECT
+  id,
+  my_did,
+  their_did,
+  state,
+  metadata->>'wasTargeted' as was_targeted
+FROM connections
+WHERE state = 'requested';

 ### Phase 4 API Connection Issues
 ```bash